 Let me start this post by saying that I loved this beautiful city of canals.
-The city was lively, beautiful and never slept and that’s what I loved about this city.
+Amsterdam was very lively, beautiful and never slept and that’s what I loved about this city.
 Even though I had taken a very long flight from Australia to Europe, I did not for once stay back at the hostel when I was in Amsterdam.
 I absolutely loved walking around and exploring all small little corners of the city.
-So, this post is to provide as much information about my travel within Amsterdam.

 Note: Almost everyone speaks English in Amsterdam and there is absolutely no language problems.